Company and country exclusions

 As part of our commitment to tackling human rights and environmental risks, we exclude certain companies and countries from our business.

 Through our Sustainability Risk Framework we identify, assess and tackle potential human rights and environmental risks in our business transactions.
-Complementing the due-diligence assessments we carry out through the Sensitive Business Risk process, we also enforce our umbrella policies and sector guidelines through company and country exclusions.
+Complementing the due-diligence assessments we carry out through the Sensitive Business Risk process, we also enforce our Umbrella Policies and Sector-specific Guidelines through company and country exclusions.

 Swiss Re also excludes certain countries from its business that have particularly poor human rights records.
 This step goes further than compliance with international trade controls (ITCs).
 Our goal is to refrain from directly underwriting risks or making investments in entities that are based in these countries.
 We review the list of excluded countries annually based on independent human rights assessments and update it if warranted.